 As a result, the Portuguese living in this area were called “Farang Kudichin” and one of the cakes made by this community is called kanom Farang Kudichin, (Farang Kudichin cake)

 The Santa Cruz Church became the centre for the predominantly Catholic community in Kudichin.
 The first version of the church completed in 1770 was a wooden building.
 This was later replaced by another building in 1835.
 The present church was built in 1916.

 The Santa Cruz Kindergarten, Santa Cruz Suksa School and the Santa Cruz Convent were built in the area to serve the community.
 The community inter-married and their descendants are still living in this area today with their special customs, culture and food.

-An old story in the community tells of a friendly ghost called phi hua prik (Chilly Head Ghost) or pho nu liab (Little Liab Ghost) in the area.
+An old story in the community tells of a friendly ghost called phi hua prik (Chilly Head Ghost) or phi nu liab (Little Liab Ghost) in the area.
 Children were told to return home from their play promptly at six in the evening when the bells of the Santa Cruz peal, otherwise they will be kidnapped by this friendly ghost to be his playmates.

 The Baan Kudichin Museum building is an expanded and renovated version of the original building which was constructed more than 80 years ago.
 The descendants of the original owner have converted the house into a museum.

-Up on the third storey are displays of furniture and other household items in this house which is the home of a Catholic family.
+Up on the third storey are displays of furniture and other household items in this house which was the home of a Catholic family.
 The altar dedicated to the Virgin Mary and other religious images are features in Catholic homes before which the families gather to pray at the end of each day.

 The other displays are of old household items used in the first half of the 20th C. It’s difficult to find such items in modern households today.
 It may evoke nostalgia for those who do remember these items.